Privacy Notice

 7. Cookies, sessions, and analytics

-For feature-specific detail, see the Akwa Mirror notice at https://akwa.design/privacy/mirror.
+For historical detail on the Mirror feature, see the Akwa Mirror notice at https://www.akwa.design/privacy/mirror.

 9. Security